KamilKandzia/kamilkandzia.github.io/index.markdown

 # Hello!
 Let me bring through my webpage but at the beginning some word about me.

-I'm Kamil, currently working in the largest ecommerce platform in Poland as the Data Analyst.
+I'm Kamil, currently working in the Accenture Poland as the Data Engineer/Big Data Developer.

 During my bachelor studies, I realized that I want to do something other than work in the factory as an automation control engineer.
-For my bachelor thesis ("Comparison of algorithms and structures for processing biomedical data"), I used Matlab to create the application with GUI.
-It had some statistician function, and that gave me some fun of working with big data files.
-At my university, a new "Data Science" course has been created, which was in the English language, so I chose it for the master's studies.
-During this course, I learn a lot about statistics, processing data and images, classifiers, big data environment, and data visualization.
+At my university, a new Data Science course has been created.
+That was in the English language, so I chose it for my master's studies.
+During this course, I had the chance to learn a lot about statistics, processing data and images, classifiers, big data environment, and data visualization.

 All projects in python were done outside of my studies.
-I had the chance to use an SQLite database, parse commands using the console and predict the seasonality of sales.
+I had the chance to use an SQLite database, use the NLP in the identification of drug interactions from the summary of product characteristics, and predict the seasonality of sales.
 Additionally, I created my model for customer segmentation that compares two groups and indicates which one should be targeted.
-In this case, the requests are sent in JSON format by the Postman.
+In this case, the requests are sent in JSON format by Postman.

 ## Cerificates
 * Professional Scrum Master (**PSM-1**) (https://www.scrum.org/user/833957)